Best OBD2 car readers for Android Android Central 2021

 Best value: Panlong Bluetooth OBD2 car reader

-The iSaddle Super Mini supports all OBD II protocols and works on most cars sold after 1996, and it works exclusively with the Torque app via Bluetooth.
+The iSaddle Super Mini supports all OBD II protocols and works on most cars sold after 1996 and should work with your favorite scanner app to tell you what's going on.

 Industry favorite: BlueDriver Professional-grade OBD2 reader